Lunarpad/DrawnSlider_MacOS_ObjC/README.md

 An extremely performant, completely custom-drawn alternative to NSSlider, with a very sensible API.

 One of the awesome features of [Producer](http://www.getproducer.com) is its ability to capture the frames of data going through a running iOS app that you are building.
-Producer uses that data to power a feature called Tracer as part of its debugging tools suite, the UI of which contains a horizontal NSSlider with tick marks that lets you scrub through the frames of data.
-For production apps and bigger projects, this can end up being tens or hundreds of thousands of frames of data, meaning thousands of tick marks in the NSSlider user interface.
+Producer uses that data to power a feature called Tracer as part of its debugging tools suite, the UI of which contains a horizontal `NSSlider` with tick marks that lets you scrub through the frames of data.
+For production apps and bigger projects, this can end up being tens or hundreds of thousands of frames of data, meaning thousands of tick marks in the `NSSlider` user interface.

 We started to notice during stress-testing that Producer would get rather slow when it had to deal with so many data frames.
-Part of the solution was to optimize our file IO, but it turns out that a surprisingly huge amount of CPU time was being spent by NSSlider doing the drawing for the incredible number of tick marks in the UI.
+Part of the solution was to optimize our file IO, but it turns out that a surprisingly huge amount of CPU time was being spent by `NSSlider` doing the drawing for the incredible number of tick marks in the UI.

 That's why we created `LPDiscreteDrawnSlider`.
-It re-implements all of NSSlider's visual styling and interaction behavior in order to provide a viable alternative for high-demand applications.
+It re-implements all of `NSSlider`'s visual styling and interaction behavior in order to provide a viable alternative for high-demand applications.

 We also took the opportunity to simplify the API a bit. :)

 ## Installation: